Trade School Guide for Students with Disabilities

-The Americans with Disabilities Act requires all educational institutions to provide adequate accommodations for students with disabilities.
-However, unlike in elementary, middle, and high school, at the postsecondary level, these accommodations aren't provided automatically — students may need to seek them out.
+The Americans with Disabilities Act (ADA) requires schools to accommodate students with disabilities.
+But, especially in postsecondary schools, students may need to seek accommodations out.

-Don't be nervous to ask schools about their provisions for students with disabilities and their policies around disability.
-If they don't have regulations, you may find they are less equipped to serve your educational needs, and you'd be better off elsewhere.
+Don't be nervous to ask schools how they help students with disabilities.
+If they don't have rules in place, you may find they're less equipped to serve your educational needs.

-See our Resources and Support for Students with Disabilities section below for more information about what your school can provide.
+See our Resources and Support for Students with Disabilities section for information about what schools can do.

 Does the Faculty Provide Adequate Support?

-Having a faculty who understands and cares for students and provides them with additional support is another sign of a great school.
+A faculty who cares for students and provides them with support is another sign of a great school.

-Some schools hire staff specifically trained and certified to work with disabled students — again, don't be afraid to ask your prospective school more about this when making your choice.
+Some schools hire specialized staff to work with disabled students.
+Again, don't be afraid to ask your prospective school more about this when making your choice.

 Transitioning to Postsecondary Education

 As Benjamin Franklin once said, "failing to plan is planning to fail."
-Taking the step from high school to postsecondary education is exciting, but it can be daunting, too.
+Going from high school to postsecondary education is exciting, but it can be daunting, too.

 The earlier you start preparing, the smoother the process should be.
-The Individuals with Disabilities Education Act (IDEA) recommends students with disabilities begin planning their transition to postsecondary education in middle school.
+The Individuals with Disabilities Education Act (IDEA) recommends students start planning for postsecondary education in middle school.

 But, if you haven't considered your move until now, don't worry too much — there's still time!

-Specific comprehensive transition and postsecondary (CTP) programs and funding are also available for students with intellectual disabilities, allowing them to take part in traditional college courses and student life.
+Comprehensive transition and postsecondary (CTP) programs and funding are also available for students with intellectual disabilities.
+These allow those students to participate in traditional college courses and student life.

 Paying for Trade or Vocational School

-Trade schools typically offer shorter programs than traditional four-year colleges, which means they usually cost less to attend, too.
-Additionally, several financial assistance options are available to students with disabilities in the form of federal aid grants, student loans, scholarships, and more.
+Trade schools typically offer shorter, less expensive programs than traditional four-year colleges.
+Additionally, several financial aid options are available to students with disabilities.
+These include federal aid, grants, student loans, scholarships, and more.

-The first step toward receiving federal financial support is completing a Free Application for Federal Student Aid (FAFSA).
-Completing and submitting the FAFSA gives you access to federal support, and many states, colleges, and private providers also use the information to determine your eligibility for other aid.
+The first step toward getting federal financial aid is completing a Free Application for Federal Student Aid (FAFSA).
+Completing and submitting the FAFSA gives you access to federal support.
+Plus, many states, colleges, and private providers also use the information to determine your eligibility for other aid.

 You might be offered a student loan when applying for federal financial aid.
-This money is borrowed and must be paid back, usually with interest.
+This money must be paid back, usually with interest.

 There are a variety of different federal student loans available, including:

-For more information on what's available, visit the federal government’s Student Aid website.
-You may also want to look into private student loans provided by banks, credit unions, and other financial institutions to compare.
+For more information, visit the federal government’s Student Aid website.
+You may also want to compare loans from banks, credit unions, and other institutions.

 A variety of grants are available for students with disabilities, including federal Pell Grants (open to all students), Landmark College grants (specializing in students with dyslexia, ADHD, and ASD), and the federal TRIO Student Support Services program (for low-income students, students with disabilities, and first-generation students).
-The criteria needed to qualify for each grant will vary, so research your options before applying.
+The requirements for each grant varies, so research your options before applying.

 Scholarships for Students with Disabilities

-While grants and scholarships qualify as "gift aid" (meaning they don't need to be repaid), they aren't the same.
-Grants are typically awarded based on financial need, whereas scholarships are merit-based and given to students based on their academic achievements, special skills, extracurricular activities, and more.
+While grants and scholarships don't need to be repaid, they aren't the same.
+Grants are typically awarded based on financial need.
+In contrast, scholarships are often based on academics, special skills, extracurriculars, and more.

-Various scholarships are available, with many focusing on specific disabilities, geographical areas, or academic specialties.
-Here are just a few available right now — be sure to ask your academic advisers about scholarships that might be relevant to your situation.
+Many scholarships focus on specific disabilities, geographical areas, or academic specialties.
+Here are a few available right now.

-The exact accommodations you require are specific to your own educational, physical, and mental needs, but here are just a few examples of the resources your school could provide.
+Your accommodations are specific to your educational, physical, and mental needs.
+But, here are just a few examples of the resources your school could provide.

 An Accessible Campus

-One of the best ways a school can provide for its students is by making the campus comfortable and accessible.
+One of the best ways a school can help students is by making the campus comfortable and accessible.